FAQ Undergraduate

 Students in any engineering program can do an entrepreneurship minor.

-About how many hours a week does a student spend working with the PBME STT?
+About how many hours a week does a student spend working with the PBME Timetable?
 How would you describe the workload?

 This ultimately depends on the student.

-The workload for any Engineering STT will be high, and the PBME STT is no exception to that.
+The workload for any Engineering courses will be high, and the PBME Timetable is no exception to that.

 In BME do students take similar courses as they would with the Biomedical Engineering Options in Mechanical or Electrical Engineering?